 The site is zoned 'Rural' in the Shire of Boyup Brook Local Planning Scheme No. 2 (LPS2).
-The 'Rural' zone is intended for pursuits primarily agricultural with permitted uses within the Zoning Table extensive intensive including and agriculture.
+The 'Rural' zone is intended for primarily agricultural pursuits with permitted uses within the Zoning Table including extensive and intensive agriculture.
 The existing Rural zoning is not applicable to the use and development of the site as envisaged by the draft Local Planning Strategy.